athithyai/NSO_data_download/README.md

 ## Overview

 Alright, RadarSat-2 explorer!
-Ever felt like finding specific RadarSat-2 coverage over the Netherlands on the official NSO portal was a bit of a treasure hunt? 🗺️ This web application aims to be your handy map and magnifying glass!
+Ever felt like finding specific RadarSat-2 coverage over the Netherlands was a bit of a treasure hunt? 🗺️ This web application aims to be your handy map and magnifying glass!

 It connects directly to the **NSO Satellite Data Portal API** to help you visually discover RadarSat-2 scenes based on your criteria.
 You can search the entire country or draw your own Area of Interest (AOI), specify dates, and instantly see the footprints of available images plotted on an interactive map.